+Common examples of “waste” include unused subscriptions set to auto-pay, overpayments and bills that seem too high.
 “The time has come to start canceling derelict subscriptions and griping to companies about strange charges,” Cicchelli said.

 Get on a Budget

+Once you’ve eliminated wasteful spending, your next step should be to create a budget to manage your day-to-day finances.
 “This is another area people tend to neglect, but it is vitally important if you want to add more dollars to your savings every month,” Cicchelli said.
 “When you devise a budget and stick to it, the process creates mental checkpoints every time you think about spending money.
 This is a great habit to have, especially if you need a little assistance to fight impulse buying.”

 “Moderation is key,” Cicchelli said.
 “If you tighten down too much, you run the risk of fatiguing yourself and losing sight of your goals.
 Remember, you are striving for better financial health, but not at the expense of living your life.
 You do not need to eat a strict diet of ramen instant noodles and stay home every Saturday night.
 Budgetary allowances for entertainment are vital.
 A happier, healthier you is far more likely to succeed than a hangry and emaciated alternate-reality version.”